Oedipal Constellation

 In the library

-Hillman argues that the Oedipal Constellation functions not merely as subject matter but as the epistemological method of psychoanalysis itself, foreclosing alternative therapeutic imaginings.
+Hillman contends that the Oedipal constellation functions not merely as content but as method, structuring the very procedures of depth-psychological inquiry and foreclosing alternative therapeutic mythologies.

 For there to be an analysis at all, we must find ourselves tied to the parental world as unconsciousness, incestuously (Freud), uroborically (Jung), desiring heroically to free ourselves through insight.